static-web-server/static-web-server/docs/content/features/directory-listing.md

 - `6`: Unordered

-!!! info "Tips"
+!!! tip "Tips"
     - The `--directory-listing-order` option depends on `--directory-listing` to be enabled.
-    - Use the query `?sort=NUMBER` to customize the sorting.
+    - Use the query `?sort=NUMBER` to customize the sorting via the URI.
 E.g `https://localhost/?sort=5` (sort by size in descending order)

 Example: